 Design thinking is a structured approach to generating and developing ideas to meet a specific challenge.
 Fostering the conditions in which insider knowledge meets outsider perspective encourages the kinds of questions and breakthroughs that remain largely absent with a more insular approach.

 What’s needed now, more than ever, is for recognition that “business as usual” is a pattern that doesn’t exist – the status quo is forever changing.
 We need specialists with their deep, but narrow, expertise to collaborate with less linear, more iterative thinkers – the designers in our midst.
-In other words, in an age of increasing specialization, we need to be paying attention to both the forest and the trees.
+In other words, in an age of increasing specialization, we need to be pay attention to – and mind the gap between – the forest and the trees.

 When that happens, we’ll make a regular habit of improving our organizations, not just our logos and websites, and eliminating the gaps between what exists and what is possible.
 As the web application developer and founder of 37Signals, Jason Fried, has said: The design is done when the problem goes away.